Author: Aidan Foster-Carter, Leeds University

 Contemplating a tense year on the peninsula, it is worth asking whether the hawkish new mood in Washington and Seoul may have misjudged Pyongyang’s motives.
 The latest Kim is still cementing his succession and power.
 As such, nuclear tests and satellites are what the DPRK does.
 In a system that prizes loyalty and fidelity above all else, Kim Jong-un may have had no choice but to prove himself a faithful ‘son of a gun’ by dutifully forging ahead on both those fronts.

 Exasperation with North Korea is understandable, but it is an emotional reaction rather than a strategy and ignores fundamental geopolitical realities.
 Unless the Kim regime finally goads Beijing once too often, China’s support shows little sign of stopping — for fear of the chaos that would follow if the DPRK were to collapse.

 A year from now, the United States will have a new president and, a further year on, so will South Korea.
 Both incumbents may have given up on North Korea, but their successors can hardly avoid a return to diplomacy in some form sooner or later.
 The DPRK nut will get no easier to crack.

 Aidan Foster-Carter is Honorary Senior Research Fellow in sociology and modern Korea at Leeds University and a freelance consultant, writer and broadcaster on Korean affairs.

-A longer version of this article first appeared at, and is used with the kind permission of, NewNations.com.
+An extended version of this article first appeared, and is used with the kind permission of, NewNations.com.